UK Lotto› UK Lotto

 The UK Lotto is drawn on Wednesday and Saturday evening and requires players to select six numbers from a pool of 59.
 In addition to the jackpot, which is won by matching all six main numbers, there are five additional prize tiers, so ticket holders can claim a reward by matching as few as two main numbers.

 Jackpots can keep rolling over when they are not won and can regularly climb to eight figures.
-The top prize can reach a maximum of £50 million before it must be won.
-If nobody in the next draw matches all six main numbers when the jackpot reaches its cap, the prize money will roll down to be shared between players in the next winning tier.
+The top prize can reach a maximum of £55 million before it must be won, but this cap can occasionally be increased by Lotto officials.
+Once the jackpot cap is reached, if nobody in the next draw is able to match all six main numbers, the prize money will roll down to be shared between players in the next winning tier.

 Prize Draw Information: